The Problem Is Rarely Tactics. It's Culture.

 The 3 Vital Questions® Training

 A half-day or full-day training for supervisors, shift leaders, and command staff.
-Grounded in research on reactive versus creative leadership, it gives your team a shared framework for making better decisions under pressure — from how they handle a difficult community encounter to how they lead a shift debrief.
+It’s grounded in research on reactive versus creative leadership.
+The result is a shared framework for making better decisions under pressure – from how they handle a difficult community encounter to how they lead a shift debrief.

 The 3 Vital Questions® is a licensed framework from 7th Generation Enterprises.